 Next year, WACD celebrates a remarkable milestone: our 80th anniversary.
 Eighty years ago a group of conservation district supervisors chose to create a statewide entity to help them be more successful.
 In the intervening decades, WACD has had many successes.
 But that’s not the full story because, without you, we could not be successful.
 WACD is an organization built from the grassroots upward.
 WACD succeeds when you succeed.
 Our successes are really your successes.
 We are together.
 We are a community working in common cause in almost every part of Washington State.

 But working together and having common purposes do not mean that we are the same.
 Each of our 45 conservation districts is different.
 Each person on each conservation district board of supervisors or employed as a professional conservation district employee is unique.
 We each bring different things to our local work and to our statewide community.

 When we feed those feelings that someone is other – that they don’t quite belong – we potentially drive them away.
 At the beginning of a recent Zoom meeting, I realized that I was doing this by exchanging joking pleasantries with a group of conservation district people I have known for decades.
 It was an innocent moment of sharing past experiences together, but imagine if you were on that call and fairly new to our community.
-You might feel as if the references to shared experiences that happened long ago means you’re not part of the club.
-As I bantered, I recognized that some newer folks had gone quiet,.
-I realized that I might be contributing to a sense of division instead of togetherness and I immediately changed my behavior.
+You might feel as if the references to shared experiences that happened long ago means you’re not part of some secret club.
+As I bantered, I recognized that some newer folks had gone quiet, and at that moment, I realized that I might be contributing to a sense of division instead of togetherness.
+I immediately changed my behavior.

 Excluding people creates negative energy that feeds on itself.
 When one feels that they don’t belong, they don’t engage.
 And that’s a shame because our community needs every person who brings passion and commitment to our shared work of conserving natural resources.